spwhitton/consfigurator/doc/ideas.rst

 - Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file and move from Debian experimental to unstable.

-- Add an autopkgtest, marked as superficial, which tries to load the system into sbcl and dies if there are any compiler warnings.
-Mainly to ensure that everything is loaded in the correct order.